As well as curricular Physical Education, our pupils have the choice of a variety of extra curricular sports.

 On Saturday morning Countesswells is a hive of activity for school teams of all ages and the Parents Association along with Inspire Catering provide meals and refreshments for visiting teams, spectators and the Gordon’s community.
 It is a venue that needs to be visited, particularly on a match day, to experience the life and energy that our pupils enjoy.

 Our pupils participate in a wide variety of athletics events and use our own grass track at Countesswells or the Sports Village in Aberdeen for field and track events.
 Pupils compete in a variety of Cross Country races including the Grampian Area Championships and the Scottish Schools Championships.
+Our annual Sports Day is one of the highlights of the year, Junior and Senior School pupils compete in a variety of track and field events to become Sports Day Champion from P6 - S3.
+We also have a House Relay competition which is the final event of the academic session which contributes towards the overall house champion.

 Cricket is not only confined to the summer term; we now run Junior School sessions throughout the year as well as Senior Nets in the Spring term.
 At present in the summer we put out 6 teams from Primary 6 through to a Senior XI to play local and other Independent schools.
 Training is after school on a Monday for years S1-3, Wednesday for years S4-S6, and Thursday for Primary 6&7.
 Due to the short summer term many pupils continue to play throughout the summer at either Gordonians or with Aberdeenshire as well as with neighbouring clubs.